 For those who didn’t bring their tailgating fare--or ate it too quickly!--we have plenty of mobile eatery options.
 We’ve re-located the food trucks inside the various tailgating areas to make things easier for you on race day.

 Bring your wallet, because you don’t want to miss our special shopping areas!
 Patrons have the opportunity to shop for steeplechase styles on race day in our Iroquois Shoppes, a tented retail experience.
-Located in the Hospitality Village area and accessible from all areas, guests can browse a wide selection of goods--plus purchase 75th anniversary souvenirs!
+Located in the Hospitality Village area and accessible from all areas, guests can browse a wide selection of goods--plus purchase 2017 Steeplechase souvenirs!